The Other Side (SZA and Justin Timberlake song): Composition

 Amanda Gordon of Vulture described the song as "a deeply infectious, groovy song peppered with the kinds of handclaps and funky keyboard riffs designed to make you move".
-Furthermore, Jack Giroux of Grit, described the song as "a joyful slice of poppy funkiness".

 Music video

-The music video was released on February 26, 2020 and shows the artists dancing and grooving around in different settings.
+The music video was released on February 26, 2020, and shows the artists dancing and grooving around in different settings.
 Critics drew comparisons to "Hype Williams' 1990s fish-eye-lensed clips for Missy Elliott, Diddy, Mase and others".
+The music video on YouTube has received over 35 million views as of April 2024.